-It is the policy of the County of Tioga to provide and maintain a work environment which is free from unlawful discrimination based on sex (with or without sexual conduct), race, color, religion, national origin, age, disability, sexual orientation and any other class protected by law (collectively referred to as "discriminatory harassment" or "harassment").
+It is the policy of the County of Tioga to provide and maintain a work environment which is free from unlawful discrimination based on race, creed, color, national origin, sexual orientation, military status, sex, age, marital status, domestic violence victim status, disability, pregnancy-related condition, predisposing genetic characteristics, prior arrest or conviction record, familial status, gender identity, and any other class protected by law (collectively referred to as "discriminatory harassment" or "harassment").
 Harassment based on these characteristics is a form of unlawful discrimination and is prohibited in each and every work environment and each and every situation which directly impacts the work environment.